ChrisL108/electron-ui-mcp/README.md

 }
 ```

-**Important**: Refs are invalidated when a new snapshot is taken.
+**Important**: Refs are invalidated when a new snapshot is taken or when switching between windows.
 Always take a fresh snapshot before interacting with elements.

 ### Annotated Screenshots